Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_unstructured_data/getting_started_with_unstructured_data.md

 -o variable_substitution=true -f upload.snf
 ```

-Using the examples above for the path and the account identifier, and the userid myuser, the command would be:
+Using the examples above for the path and the account identifier, and the userid `myuser`, the command would be:

 ```
 snowsql -a xx74264 \